AAC Board of Directors

 As a corporate body, the AAC directors have one client: the Ontario agri-food industry.
 The AAC board of directors has a unique understanding of funding program requirements, farming and agribusiness.
 It’s who they are and what they do.
 A complete list of the AAC’s membership and sectoral structure can be found by clicking here.

-Joe Hill was elected to the Agricultural Adaptation Council (AAC) board of directors in 2015.
+Joe Hill was elected to the Agricultural Adaptation Council (AAC) board of directors in 2019.
+He previously served on the AAC board from 2015-2017.
 He is one of two Livestock representatives on the board.
-In 2016, Joe was elected treasurer of the AAC executive committee.

 Joe and his family run a feedlot operation in Centre Wellington near Fergus and Elora.
-Here, the family of four operates a 200 head, short-keep feedlot and also run 800 acres of owned and rented land in corn, soybeans, wheat and hay.
-Joe has been an active member with the Wellington County Cattlemen's Association for over ten years having served as Vice President, President and Advisory Councilor to the Association.
-Joe has always been eager to seek new opportunities having attended numerous workshops covering topics such as government relations, media relations, successful meetings, and training for new directors.
+Here, his family of four operates a 200-head, short-keep feedlot and also runs 800 acres of owned and rented land in corn, soybeans, wheat and hay.